Atrocity propaganda: Other cases

 During the Battle of Jenin, Palestinian officials claimed there was a massacre of civilians in the refugee camp, which was proven false by subsequent international investigations.

 During the 2010 South Kyrgyzstan ethnic clashes, a rumor spread among ethnic Kyrgyz that Uzbek men had broken into a local women's dormitory and raped several Kyrgyz women.
 Local police never provided any confirmation that such an assault occurred.

-During the Arab Spring, Libyan media was reporting atrocities by Muammar Gaddafi loyalists, who were ordered to perform mass "Viagra-fueled rapes" (see 2011 Libyan rape allegations).
+During the Libyan Civil War, Libyan media was reporting atrocities by Muammar Gaddafi loyalists, who were ordered to perform mass "Viagra-fueled rapes" (see 2011 Libyan rape allegations).
 A later investigation by Amnesty International has failed to find evidence for these allegations, and in many cases has discredited them, as the rebels were found to have deliberately lied about the claims.

-In July 2014, the Russian public broadcaster Channel 1 aired a report claiming that Ukrainian soldiers in Sloviansk had crucified a three-year-old boy to a board, and later dragged his mother with a tank, causing her death.
+In July 2014, the Russian public broadcaster Channel One aired a report claiming that Ukrainian soldiers in Sloviansk had crucified a three-year-old boy to a board, and later dragged his mother with a tank, causing her death.
 The account of the only witness interviewed for the report was not corroborated by anyone else, and other media have been unable to confirm the story, despite claims in the testimony that many of the city's inhabitants had been forced to watch the killings.
 A reporter for Novaya Gazeta similarly failed to find any other witnesses in the city.

+In his announcement of the Russian invasion of Ukraine, Russian President Vladimir Putin baselessly claimed that Ukraine was carrying out genocide in the mainly Russian-speaking Donbas region.
+In April 2022, Canada's Communications Security Establishment said there was a coordinated effort by the Russian government to promote false reports about Ukraine harvesting organs from dead soldiers, women and children.
+On 21 September 2022, Vladimir Putin announced a partial mobilisation.
+To justify Russia's invasion of Ukraine and mobilization, Putin claimed in his address to the Russian audience that the "terror and violence" against the Ukrainian people by the pro-Western "Nazi" regime in Kiev had "taken increasingly horrific, barbaric forms," Ukrainians had been turned into "cannon fodder," and therefore Russia had no choice but to defend "our beloved" in Ukraine.

+In the aftermath of the 2023 Hamas-led attack on Israel, Israel was accused of spreading atrocity propaganda to justify its invasion of the Gaza Strip.
+The alleged propaganda included claims of systematic rape (such as a New York Times piece titled Screams Without Words) and of babies being beheaded and burned.